 The only thing we planned to do differently was hire a professional doula.
-Last time, my sister stepped in as my doula by default.
+Last time my sister stepped in as my doula by default.
 I could not have done it without her.
 She reads my mind.
 The experience showed me how essential it was for me to have dedicated, female moral support during labor.
 (Midwives are very supportive, but their job is to be focused on the medical aspects of the birth).
 I knew I needed that again.
-Since my sister wouldn’t be able to make it, I casually asked (in other words, begged on bended knee) my very dear friend Chrissy of Eco Chic Baby to be my doula.
+Since my sister wouldn’t be able to make it, I hired a doula!

 Throughout my pregnancy, Claudette (my midwife), told me over and over that my labor would be quick.
 At each appointment she would encourage me to call her at the first signs of labor, and not to wait until the contractions were five minutes apart.
 She explained how labor progresses much faster and with less intense contractions for subsequent births.
 I joked that she would show up, eat a sandwich and tell me to push.
 (As it turns out, that may not have been more real than joke after all…)

 Just like last time, I went long past my estimated due date.
 I was tempted to take some herbal teas to jumpstart my labor like before, but we decided to see what would happen this time if I waited for my body to start 100% on it’s own.